lucono/karma-test-explorer/docs/documentation.md

 ## Test Frameworks

-Karma Tesk Explorer supports both the Jasmine and Mocha test frameworks, and is usually able to automatically detect which one is in use by your project, so that it's usually not necessary to manually specify this in the config settings.
+Karma Tesk Explorer supports both the [Jasmine](https://jasmine.github.io/) and [Mocha](https://mochajs.org/) test frameworks, and is usually able to automatically detect which one is in use by your project.
+It is therefore usually not necessary to manually specify the test framework in the Karma Test Explorer settings unless the right framework is not automatically detected, in which case you can use the `karmaTestExplorer.testFramework` config option to specify the right framework.

-### Jasmine

-If your project uses the Jasmine test framework and it is not automatically detected by Karma Test Explorer, use the `karmaTestExplorer.testFramework` config option to specify the right framework.

-### Mocha

-If your project uses the Mocha test framework and it - or the right Mocha interface style - is not automatically detected by Karma Test Explorer, use the `karmaTestExplorer.testFramework` config option to specify which Mocha testing interface style (BDD or TDD) is used by your tests.
+In the case of the Mocha test framework, the same setting can also be used to specify the Mocha testing interface style (BDD or TDD) that is used by your project.

 ---
 Note that watch mode is currently not supported for the Mocha test framework.